 We know UBC Science students have questions about what to expect for your studies this fall and we want to keep you updated to help guide your plans.

-Our plans for September are subject to the health and safety protocols as defined by the Provincial Health Officer.
-If there are substantial changes, we will provide you with an update to our plans.
-Over the next days, please visit covid19.ubc.ca to get the latest updates from the University, along with answers to some of the most frequently asked questions.
+Continue to visit covid19.ubc.ca to get the latest updates from the University, along with answers to some of the most frequently asked questions.
 Meanwhile, we are working across the campus to provide specific course information in advance of your registration date.

 We recognize that this continues to be a challenging and uncertain time and your wellbeing may be impacted – you’re not alone and we encourage you to access the support resources available to you as a UBC student at students.ubc.ca/support.

 As a community we will need to continue to uphold our individual responsibility to work together to navigate our safe return to on-campus activity – from maintaining health and safety practices to exercising kindness and empathy for each other.